-If you're not familiar with the work of John C. Thurbin, prepare to be inspired.
+If you're not familiar with the work of John C. Thurbin (opens in new tab), prepare to be inspired.
 The London-based illustrator is particularly fond of using linocut and ink for his prints and when he released the images for this latest chimpy creation, we just had to share them with you.
+(To see how to create your own lino cuts, see our guide to lino printmaking (opens in new tab).)

 The linocut low-down